 Special Thanks to the members of www.blue-semiramis.de!
 Pictures: A. Napp, if not noted otherwise.)

-According to the religious beliefs of Ancient Egypt, only the Pharao is authorized to fulfil the duties of the divine services, because he is a divine-human unity and son of Amun-Re.
+According to the religious beliefs of Ancient Egypt, only the Pharao is authorized to fulfill the duties of the divine services, because he is a divine-human unity and son of Amun-Re.
 Because of that divine paternity for the prince, Amun became the principal god during the New Kingdom.
-In reality the king delegated his duties to the priests, with the exception of special occasions.
+In reality, the king delegated his duties to the priests, except for special occasions.
 The continuity of the cult was regarded as fundamental for the wellbeing and order in the life of the country and its inhabitants.
-Besides this state-securing worship, provate expressions of piety are known, too.
+Besides this state-securing worship, private expressions of piety are known, too.

 King Amenemhat III. as priest (Fayoum, heute Ägyptisches Museum Kairo, Image taken from: Berühmte Museen: Ägyptisches Museum Kairo, 1969, P. 68)

 The daily ritual in the temples evolved around the statue of the god, in which the god/goddess manifested him/herself for the time of the ritual.
 The creator of the first idols was thought to be the god Ptah, also the creator of men.